videolan/x265/doc/reST/cli.rst

 Bitstream options
 =================

+.. option:: --repeat-headers

+	If enabled, x265 will emit VPS, SPS, and PPS headers with every keyframe.
+This is intended for use when you do not have a container to keep the stream headers for you and you want keyframes to be random access points.

+	**API ONLY**

 .. option:: --aud, --no-aud

 	Emit an access unit delimiter NAL at the start of each slice access